 Retail Stores: Definition, Types and Components

-Retail stores are a critical part of the retail supply chain, connecting manufacturers or wholesalers to end customers.
+Retail stores, also known as retailers, shops, or types of retail outlets, can take the form of traditional brick-and-mortar stores, pop-ups, mobile retail vans, or e-commerce storefronts.
 They help brands showcase products, deliver customer experiences, and build loyalty through merchandising, store design, and effective customer engagement strategies.

 Different Types of Retail Stores